How India's stand-up comedians are challenging authority | DW | 26.11.2021

 "The 'national arrogance' has now not even spared a comedian who is performing outside India.
 This in itself is a joke.
 The thing that has changed drastically is the legitimacy this intolerance is gaining within the confines of our homes and that is the most disappointing part," Rajoura told DW.

-In the United States, which has a long tradition of political comedy, former President Donald Trump came as a boon to late-night talk shows.
+In the United States, which has a long tradition of political comedy, former President Donald Trump was a boon to late-night talk shows.

 During his tenure, the likes of John Oliver, Stephen Colbert and others hit home more sharply than the erudite editorials in the morning papers and TV channels.

-Neeti Palta, a female stand-up comedian, says political humor is generally not taken lightly in India, especially by supporters of political parties and state authorities.
+Neeti Palta, a female stand-up comedian, said political humor is generally not taken lightly in India, especially by supporters of political parties and state authorities.

 "You know what does it take to be a stand-up comedian?
 Quick wit, quicker legs and a lawyer on speed dial.
 India, the land of agriculture, is now becoming the land of aggro-culture where dissent is usually expressed by trashing a property or thrashing a person," Palta told DW.